THE BOBBY COLLINS STORY

 Les Cocker and Don Revie visit Collins in hospital

 Sadly, a Fairs Cup game in September 1965 brought his season to an early almost end.
 A vicious challenge by Torino left-back Poletti saw Collins stretchered off.
-Leeds returned home from Italy having secured the goalless draw needed to secure their place in the next round.
+Leeds returned home from Italy having secured the goalless draw needed to take their place in the next round.
 But they left their skipper behind in a Turin hospital after he’d had a pin inserted in his broken thigh.

 The tackle, which none other than Billy Bremner called; ‘Just about the worst I have ever seen’, kept Collins out of action until the final match of the season, against Manchester United.
 The skipper had played two reserve games in four days and Revie asked if he was ready to return to the side for a match Leeds needed a point from to guarantee the runners up spot behind Liverpool.